Error Handling with Error Code Objects #

 }

-A few observations before diving into the magic of how this works:
+A few observations before going into how this works:

-First a question of terminology: to distinguish between traditional “C” error codes and my error code objects, in the rest of this article I’m going to call “error code” my error code objects.
+First a question of terminology: to distinguish between traditional “C” error codes and the new error code objects, in the rest of this article I’m going to call “error code” the error code objects.
 When I need to refer to traditional “C” error codes, I’m going to call them “C error codes”.

 The signature of